trentlarson/endorser-ch/sql/README.md

     nonceHashAllChain CHARACTER(44), -- merkle tree of nonceHash values for every claim nonceHashIssuerChain CHARACTER(44), -- merkle tree of nonceHash values issued by this issuer (which they can take over)

-    revoked INTEGER DEFAULT 0 -- boolean, eg for removed emoji (and that may be all for a while) );
+    revoked INTEGER DEFAULT 0, -- boolean, eg for removed emoji (and that may be all for a while)

+    -- For GiveAction and Offer claims only: derived from claim content at ingestion fromEntity TEXT, -- giver/offerer DID (GiveAction: agent; Offer: offeredBy or issuer) toEntity TEXT    -- recipient or fulfills target (recipient identifier or fulfills[0].identifier) );
 CREATE INDEX jwt_entityId ON jwt(handleId);
 CREATE INDEX jwt_claimHash on jwt (claimCanonHashBase64);
+CREATE INDEX IF NOT EXISTS idx_jwt_fromEntity ON jwt(fromEntity);
+CREATE INDEX IF NOT EXISTS idx_jwt_toEntity ON jwt(toEntity);
 CREATE INDEX jwt_target on jwt (target);

 -- track all the visibility, where each subject can see each object